dpisati/proffy/README.md

 ## :bookmark: About

-<strong>Ecollect</strong> is a web application and mobile to help people find recycling hubs nearby.
+<strong>Proffy</strong> is a web application and mobile to help people find teachers and connect them.

-This application was made during the <strong>Next Level Week</strong> promoted by [Rocketseat](https://rocketseat.com.br/).
-The idea to create an ecological application came up inspired by the <strong>World Environment Day</strong>.
-The goal is to encourage awareness and action for the protection of the environment.
+This application was made during the <strong>Next Level Week 2</strong> promoted by [Rocketseat](https://rocketseat.com.br/).

 <a id="technologies"></a>